 Special focus on children and young entrepreneurs

-The project seeks to enhance the financial literacy of school students (6th-9th grade), college students (11th and 12th grade) and entrepreneurs involved in various activities, and improve their tendency towards usage of financial services.
+The project seeks to enhance the financial literacy of school students (6th-9th grade), college students (11th and 12th grade), and entrepreneurs involved in various activities, and improve their tendency towards usage of financial services.
 A tried-and-tested curriculum has been prepared for the same.
-The course will focus on concepts such as earning, expenditure, financial planning, saving, banking, insurance, investments, taxes and other basic essential financial areas.
+The course will focus on concepts such as earning, expenditure, financial planning, saving, banking, insurance, investments, taxes, and other basic essential financial areas.

 Activity-based learning to generate awareness on financial literacy in Nepal

 However, rather than traditional teaching and learning methods implemented in schools, Fin-Teach comes with activity-based learning which will create awareness effectively and make the students able to understand the basic financial concepts.
-These classes provide idea about how to keep a record of money received from abroad, how to save it and how to invest in productive areas.
+These classes provide ideas about how to keep a record of money received from abroad, how to save it and how to invest in productive areas.

 65.90% of the population is literate in Nepal, however, only 18% of the population is financially literate.
 So, we brought Fin-Teach project to change this number.

 -Asmita Adhikari, Treasurer, Entrepreneurs Nepal; Project Director, Fin-Teach

 This module, designed after two years of rigorous hard work, and crafted to suit Nepali students by making several improvements in the process, will surely turn out to be a milestone in promoting financial literacy in Nepal.